 - Union Railway Minister Mr. Ashwini Vaishnaw, in April 2023, informed that 34 railway stations in Kerala would soon be upgraded to world-class standards.

-- The Union Government has given sanction for works worth Rs.
+- The Union Government gave sanction for works worth Rs.
 2,500 crore (US$ 305 million) in the second phase of AMRUT (Atal Mission for Rejuvenation and Urban Transformation) projects in Kerala.

 - Kerala Chief Minister Mr. Pinarayi Vijayan in April 2023, said that the State would be transformed into a healthcare hub by providing better medical services and tourism opportunities in the sector.
 He said the government would take advantage of the area by exploring the global potential in the healthcare sector.
 An amount of Rs.
 30 crore (US$ 3.7 million) has been allocated for the initial work to formulate and implement the "care policy" and prepare facilities for the same.